diojin/mockingjay/docs/bigdata/Digest of A Byte of Python.md

 ## Problem Solving

 **Copy and zip files**:
-PS: import statement can be at anyplace of a source file, not only at the top
+PS: import statement can be at any place of a source file, not only at the top
-PS: backslash is required for plus operation extending more than one line.
+PS: backslash is required for plus(+) operation extending more than one line.
-On careful observation, we see that the single logical line has been split into two physical lines but we have not specified that these two physical lines belong together.
+On careful observation, we see that the single `logical line` has been split into two `physical line`s but we have not specified that these two physical lines belong together.
 Remember that we can specify that the logical line continues in the next physical line by the use of a backslash at the end of the physical line.

 ```python
 import os